If you want to find out how to find your SNMP OIDs for monitoring, this article is for you!

 In conclusion, once you have found the required OIDs that your network monitoring software requires, you’re ready to start monitoring.

-You can also set up alerts for when the internal temperature goes above a certain threshold.
+You can also set up alerts for when the internal temperature exceeds a certain threshold.